 The Mango has a plethora of health benefits but did you know mango leaves also have medicinal properties that can help alleviate things like kidney stones, reducing inflammation, weight loss, build the body’s immunity against viral infection and even be used for improving dental health?
 Check out this informative video on the benefits of mango leaves.

 What better way to get into the mango mood than with music!
-Feel free to create your first Tik Tok video as you break out in a dance and work up a sweat to this catchy mango song by General Zooz.
+Feel free to create your first Tik Tok video as you break out in a dance and work up a sweat to this catchy mango song by General Zooz or a jazzy tune by Black Mango.

 Reflections from the Mango Lady:

-This current season is indeed historic, yet it offfers abundant time for reflection, sharing and learning.
+This current season is indeed historic, yet it offers abundant time for reflection, sharing and learning.
 Leaving you with my 2020 mango season take away:

 1. Get a grip on reality.
 Recognize crisis as being inevitable.
 Its useless exhausting time, thought and energy worrying about things we cannot change.
 This current crisis may not be a quckie.
 Wishing it away, denying its happening or clicking your heels will not change a thing.
 Prepare for the long haul.
 Acknowledge it is here and determine how to best live through it by God’s grace.